 Find out more about the MEng, BSc and BSc

-You’ll have access to specialist facilities including well-equipped labs containing Linux and Microsoft platforms.
+You will have access to specialist facilities including well-equipped labs containing Linux and Microsoft platforms.

 For final-year project work you’ll also be able to make the most of our research facilities, such as a 53-megapixel powerwall display and dedicated 3D virtual reality suite, a new testbed for cloud computing and dedicated labs with high-spec, dual-display Linux workstations, iPad, Mac and Android development areas.